steven-michaud/HookCase/examples-events.md

 [LLVM 4.0.0 Clang download](http://releases.llvm.org/4.0.0/clang+llvm-4.0.0-x86_64-apple-darwin.tar.xz)
 on macOS 10.13.

+32-bit binaries only build on macOS 10.13 (HighSierra) and below.
+So you won't need any of these special tools on macOS 10.14 (Mojave) and above.

 Do the following (with various applications) to see the events hook library in action.
 As always, on OS X 10.12 (Sierra) and above you'll want to run the Console app before starting.
 Filter on "events".